How’s the content for your coworking space looking?

 You don’t want to try to drag people to your content, one at a time, over and over.

-Use the power of leverage to expand your reach exponentially.
+Use the power of leverage and community outreach to expand your reach exponentially.

 Identify allied people, organizations and businesses, make friends with them, find ways to help and support them, include them in your content, and ask them to share your content with their audience.

 People are happy to share content that makes them look good, so do that with organizations with an overlapping target audience.
 Here are some ideas to get started: